 It’s also something we practice.
 CEO and Co-founder, Geoffrey Woo, measures his blood BHB levels using a blood reader device after drinking HVMN Ketone.
 These ketone levels are an excellent biomarker for tracking the effectiveness of fasting, ketogenic dieting, and exogenous ketones.

 But there’s more than one way to test ketosis.

 HVMN takes a systems engineering approach to human performance: optimize inputs to achieve desired performance outputs.

-Over time, keeping track of the level of ketones in your blood can help you to work out what levels make you feel best, and help you to optimize your diet to achieve your goals.
-Many people read their blood ketone levels while doing the keto diet, or taking exogenous ketones, to verify that they’re actually achieving ketosis.
+Understanding blood ketone levels adds transparency and data fundamental to biohacking.
+It offers insight into where you might feel best, or help optimize diet to achieve personal goals.
+Many people monitor blood ketone levels while on the keto diet or taking exogenous ketones to verify that they’re actually in ketosis.

 When testing blood using a BHB/glucose meter, you’re getting the most accurate measurement available.
 The meters measure glucose or ketone levels depending on which test strips are inserted.
 Those with diabetes commonly use the same procedure and the same blood meters to measure their blood glucose levels.
 It's critical for people with diabetes to control blood sugar levels and also to avoid dangerously high levels ( > 20mM) of ketones, known as ketoacidosis.

-Furthermore, urine is a waste product so what’s displayed on the urine strips is what your body is excreting, not necessarily the best indication of how well your body is utilizing ketones for fuel.
-As you become more keto-adapted, you will excrete fewer ketone bodies through urine.
-Hydration status can also affect these ketone readings and lead to inconsistent results, as relative hydration level can dilute the concentration of ketones in urine.
+Since urine is a waste product, what’s displayed on the ketone urine strips is what the body is excreting.
+By nature, that may not be the best indication of how well the body is utilizing ketones as fuel.
+As you become more keto-adapted, you’ll excrete fewer ketone bodies through urine.
+Hydration status can also affect these ketone readings, and leads to inconsistent results–as relative hydration level can dilute the concentration of ketones in urine.